Kenya Food Guide

 Mahamri (Sweet Doughnuts)

-Mahamri are small, sweet doughnuts made from flour, coconut milk, sugar, and spices like cardamom and cinnamon.
-They are often enjoyed for breakfast or as a snack with tea or coffee.
-They are particularly popular along the coast.
+Mahamri are small sweet doughnuts made from flour, coconut milk, sugar and spices like cardamom and cinnamon.
+People eat them at breakfast or as a snack with tea or coffee, and they're a coast favorite in particular.

 Mandazi (Triangular Doughnuts)

-Mandazi are triangular-shaped doughnuts, deep-fried and often coated in sugar or icing.
-They are a popular snack throughout Kenya, enjoyed with tea or coffee.
-They can be sweet or savory.
+Mandazi are triangular doughnuts, deep-fried and often dusted with sugar or icing.
+They're a common snack across Kenya, eaten with tea or coffee, and come either sweet or savory.

 Fruit Salad (Matunda Salad)

-Kenya's tropical climate provides a bounty of fresh fruits, making fruit salad a refreshing and popular dessert.
-Common ingredients include mangoes, pineapples, bananas, and papayas, often seasoned with a squeeze of lime.
+Kenya's tropical climate means fruit is plentiful, so fruit salad is an easy, refreshing dessert.
+It usually brings together mangoes, pineapples, bananas and papayas, finished with a squeeze of lime.

 Kashata (Coconut Brittle)